-If you’re ‘outside’ IR35, it means your work is bona fide contracting and your employer is not at risk of being tapped on the shoulder by the government and asked to pay your missing income tax and NI contributions.
+If you’re ‘outside’ IR35, it means your work is bona fide contracting.
+The government is not likely to ask your employer to pay your missing income tax and NI contributions.

-It you’re ‘inside’ IR35, it means your contracting gig is considered to be a job like any other, and shouldn’t be classified as a contract engagement.
+If you’re ‘inside’ IR35, it means your contracting gig is a job like any other.
+And it shouldn’t be classified as a contract engagement.

-If (as many people seem to) you think of IR35 as the bogeyman of contractors, disrupting the community and looking for ways to shake up a perfectly good arrangement, then genuine contractors are ‘outside’ the net which HMRC will cast over those who are masquerading as contractors.
+Many people seem to think of IR35 as the bogeyman of contractors, disrupting the community and looking for ways to shake up a perfectly good arrangement.
+However, genuine contractors are ‘outside’ the net which HMRC will cast over those who are masquerading as contractors.